JereDacosta/iTchat/README.md

 # ITchat

-iTchat is an Angular project that I made for school.
+iTchat is an Angular project for school.
-This is a MEAN stack demo.

 App made with :
 * Angular 8.3.6